sanctum-black/blog/computer-science/an-introduction-to-regex/an-introduction-to-regex.md

 # Preparing our environment
 For this segment, we'll be using two main tools:
 1. **[RegEx101](https://regex101.com/):** A powerful regular expression tester with syntax highlighting, explanation, cheat sheet for PHP/PCRE, Python, GO, JavaScript, Java, C#/.NET, Rust.
-2. Python RegEx in VS Code:
+We'll use RegEx101 to initially write, test & debug all our expressions, and then translate them to Python code.
+2. **[Regex-Vis](https://regex-vis.com/):** A visualizer displaying regular expressions in railroad diagrams.
+We'll use this tool to visualize all our expressions & their step-by-step execution.
+3. **Python RegEx in VS Code:** There's no required RegEx extension for VS Code.
+Since we'll be composing our expressions in a web application, we can simply compose and debug there, and paste in VS Code.
+However, there are some optional useful extensions we can include:
+	- **[Regex Previewer](https://marketplace.visualstudio.com/items?itemName=chrmarti.regex):** A live RegEx previewer currently supporting JavaScript, TypeScript, PHP and Haxe.
+	- **[Regex snippets](https://marketplace.visualstudio.com/items?itemName=Monish.regexsnippets):** A collection of useful RegEx snippets abstracted in simpler expressions.

 ---